nightcrewlab/NooXTS---Teamspeak-6-Overlay/README.md

 ## 🔄 Auto-Update

-When a new release is published on GitHub, the overlay will notify you on next launch.
+When a new release is published on GitHub, the overlay will notify you automatically on next launch.

 **Update flow:**
-1. New version is detected automatically on startup
+1. New version is detected on startup (works even without Python installed)
 2. A notification window appears with the version info
-3. Click **Download** — the new `.exe` is downloaded to `%TEMP%`
+3. Click **Update →** — the new `.exe` is downloaded to `%TEMP%`
-4. Click **Güncelle →** — a console window opens, the overlay closes, the new file replaces the old one
+4. A console window opens — the overlay closes and the update is applied
-5. The overlay restarts automatically
+5. A **desktop shortcut** (`NooXTS Overlay.lnk`) is created automatically
+6. Use the shortcut or open the `.exe` manually to relaunch
-6. ⚠️ **The TS6 API key is reset** — you will need to re-authorize in TeamSpeak once after each update
+7. ⚠️ **The TS6 API key is reset** — re-authorize in TeamSpeak once after each update

 ---